Can't wait to get Virat out, announces fit-again Boult

 Back for the traditional format, the left-arm fast bowler made his priorities clear ahead of the first Test.
 "That's personally why I play the game, to get guys like that (Kohli) out and test myself against them, so I can't wait to get stuck in.
 But he's an exceptional player.
 Everyone knows how great he is," Boult said, sending out a warning after landing in the capital city for the opening Test.

+New Zealand's last Test series in Australia was a nightmare as they lost 0-3 and India will be a tough test for the Black Caps.
+"They are a great side and they are leading the ICC Test Championship.
+They are very clear on how they wanted to play the game.
+It was a tough learning curve in Australia.
+It's good to see where we are in terms of bouncing back," said Boult.

-The Basin Reserve track will have a lot for the seamers and in conditions conducive to seam bowling, a wily customer like Boult might prove to be a handful.
+The Basin Reserve track will have a lot for the seamers and in conducive conditions, a wily customer like Boult will prove to be a handful for the travellers.
 "I'm preparing for a solid wicket.
 It generally is very good here and goes the full distance (five days).
 I do enjoy playing here, the history that's involved, and it's going to be an exciting week building up.
 I can't wait to get out there," said the 30-year-old who has taken 256 wickets from 65 Tests.

 It was frustrating for him to watch his side get walloped 0-5 in the T20 series but exhilarating to when it got its mojo back in the subsequent one-dayers.
 The Black Caps won 3-0 in the 50-over format.
 "I think it is what it is.
 I have just got to put the last six or so weeks behind me and just back myself to get out there and do my thing," said Boult, who warmed up by playing a club game at the picturesque Taupo ground.